or make 4 interest-free payments of

 What is the difference between the Snow Queen & Marble Queen?

 The Epipremnum aureum is a species of flowering plant in the family of Araceae and is native to French Polynesia.
 This plant has a multitude of common names, Golden Pothos, Pothos or Snow Queen.
 The Snow Queen is an evergreen vine that can grow over 1mtr tall.
 The Marble Queen can climb by means of aerial roots which adhere to surfaces.
 The leaves are variegated green with a cream border.
 The Snow Queen grows well in bright, indirect sunlight but will also tolerate low light conditions.
 Snow Queens are drought tolerant and don't require a lot of water.
-Allow the top layer of soil to dry between waterings.
+Allow the top layer of soil to dry between watering.
 Because of the hardiness and low maintenance, this makes it a popular choice for beginner gardeners.

 *Disclaimer: We love our plant babies, we talk to them, sing to them, we even cuddle them at times!
 And we pack our gorgeous plants for shipment extremely carefully.
 However, we do ask that you keep in mind that once they leave our store, we cannot guarantee how carefully they are handled in transit.
 And I cannot guarantee they have been sung to or talked to by the postmen!
 So, if a leaf is a little bent, bruised or maybe a small stem broken off, we cannot control this.
 If by some chance your plants do not arrive alive, never fear, we have got you covered.
 Just email our customer service team email@example.com with a quick pic (phone pics are excellent, and we love a good selfie).
 We will either replace the plants pronto or refund you (whatever works best).